jaybeeuu/jaybeeuu-dev/packages/posts/src/shiver-me-template-literals/shiver-me-template-literals.md

 If it doesn't then capitalize `S` (`Captialize<S>`, we'll get to that), This type is recursive - this is the base case.
-Otherwise capitalize the first word (`T`) and recurse on the second (`U`), so if there's more-than-one-dash, they all get removed and the words capiitalized, making it PascalCase (`${Capitalize<T>}${PascalCase<U>}`).
+Otherwise capitalize the first word (`T`) and recurse on the second (`U`), so if there's more-than-one-dash, they all get removed and the words capitalized, making it PascalCase (`${Capitalize<T>}${PascalCase<U>}`).